-On confirmation of availability, you may change the OFFER to an OPTION which is a temporary reservation and the yacht will be kept on hold for a few days.
-You have to confirm your booking within the defined period of time or the OPTION will be cancelled.
+On confirmation of availability, you may change the OFFER to an OPTION, a temporary reservation, and the yacht will be kept on hold for a few days.
+You have to confirm your booking within the defined period, or the OPTION will be cancelled.
 A booking is a fixed and binding reservation and is confirmed as soon as we have received your deposit.

 How and when do we pay for the charter?